-- Write a detailed explanation why computation load can be imbalanced and how it affects the global performance.
-Hint: What is necessary to compute a black pixel, as opposed to a colored pixel? - Describe a load-balancing method that would help reducing the performance loss due to load-imbalance.
-Hint: Observe that the load-balancing method must be valid for any picture computed, not only the default picture. - Implement all the algorithms required in sections 5 and 6 ahead of the lab session scheduled, so you can measure their performance during lab sessions.
-Use the preprocessor symbol LOADBALANCE to take decision to use either no load-balancing or one or several load-balancing methods (the helper scripts assume a value of 0 for no load-balacing and 1 and 2 for two different load-balancing methods).
-This value is known at compile time and can be handled using preprocessor instructions such as #if-#then-#else; see the skeleton for example.
+• Write a detailed explanation why computation load can be imbalanced and how it affects the global performance.

+Hint: What is necessary to compute a black pixel, as opposed to a colored pixel?

+• Describe different load-balancing methods that would help reducing the performance loss due to load-imbalance.
+You should be able to come up with at least two.
+Hint: Observe that the load-balancing method must be valid for any picture computed, not only the default picture.

+- Implement all the algorithms required in sections 5 and 6 ahead of the lab session scheduled, so you can measure their performance during lab sessions.
+Use the preprocessor symbol LOADBALANCE to take decision to use either no load-balancing or one or several load-balancing methods (the helper scripts assume a value of 0 for no load-balancing and 1 and 2 for two different load-balancing methods).
+This value is known at compile time and can be handled using preprocessor instructions such as #if-#then-#else; see the skeleton for example. - Consider ways to further optimize your solution which might be outside of the lab scope (e.g., using advanced tricks taught in lectures). - Think about how well your solutions generalize to other use-cases (task-based parallelization in general) and if not, how they could be adapted for this purpose.
+(Only a thought-experiment, no implementation.)